defano/wyldcard/README.md

 A toy implementation of Apple's HyperCard written in Java.
 Originally created as a class project for a graduate-level compiler design course at DePaul University, Chicago.

-## What is (was) HyperCard?
+## What's HyperCard?

-HyperCard was released in 1987 as part of Apple's System Software 6.
-It was an application that largely defied classification; part database, part programming language, part "paint" program.
-HyperCard represented something entirely new.
-Other "educational" programming languages of the time made it possible to write console-mode programs, but with HyperCard, a novice could draw a graphical user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts using an expressive syntax that mimicked natural language.
+HyperCard was born in 1987 as part of Apple's System Software 6.
+It was an application that largely defied classification: part database, part programming language, part "paint" program.
+HyperCard was something entirely new.
+Other "teaching" languages of the time made it possible to write dull, console-mode programs, but with HyperCard, a novice could draw a graphical user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts using an expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.

-#### I want to run the _real_ HyperCard on modern machines
+### I want to run the _real_ HyperCard

 Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

-#### I'm an attorney and I'd like to sue
+### I'd like to sue

 This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).